jbemmel/peering-manager-docker/README.md

-# Docker - Peering Manager
+# Docker - Peering Manager (with SR OS Napalm driver included)

 This repository contains the components needed to build Peering Manager as a Docker container.
 It provides everything that is needed to run the whole